Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 (Neo-)Pragmatic Philosophy $\approx$ {Ironism, Quietism, Fideism, Analyzing Language Games, OLP, ...}

+Scholastic Philosophy $\approx$ {Natural Theology, Negative Theology, Revelation, ...}

 But the sets are vague, and nothing says debates about the sets are any good to have, as contrary to the methods themselves.
 While I do think Formal Logic as a method in philosophy is overwhelmingly powerful and good, where I see no reason to support Natural Language based philosophy instead.
 However for all other methodologies, I am unsure about it (though I suspect many of the pragmatic and continental one's as very bad in some regards).
 So while I will consider myself analytical for now, I do not think methodology debates on grand-scales such as between analytic, continental and pragmatic are any good.

+# Innateness of Concepts, conceptual reduction

+Reducing all concepts to a small set of concepts in phenomenal consciousness.
+Other concepts may exist, but we're not interested in them.

+Fodor's view.
+It could be the case that there are innate concepts, in the sense of

+Reduction of logical concepts?
+A sense data for instance: Either region A is blue or it is not the case that region A is blue.
+By forbidding the empty mind, we can always ensure that such an region A exists (which we already do in finitist set theory).

+Even if the traditional approach of reducing all concepts failed, we can consider that the only one's that are robust against external world skepticism, useful for that goal, then we're golden (though I'd have a hard time seeing how anything could not be reduced to experience).

+Carnap:
+In the case of many words, specifically in the case of the overwhelming majority of scientific words, it is possible to specify their meaning by reduction to other words ("constitution," definition).
+E.g., "'arthropodes' are animals with segmented bodies and jointed legs." ....
+In this way every word of the language is reduced to other words and finally to the words which occur in the so-called "observation sentences" or "protocol sentences."13

+With our view on cognitive phenomenology, we should accept this even for logical conepts.
+A rational being may need to be bootstrapped with some concepts to develop new one, some critical mass of concepts needed for human-level concept understand and concept making.

+We keep the traditional view of concepts, we can have a plurality of definitions, and definitions are described in formal systems given the goals of the system.

+Example of conceptual reduction:

+Time in the GIF of changing blue to red and back

+CHANGE = MEMORY OF X CURRENTLY Y

+MEMORY is an imaginative process [source], and hence experiential.
+Mental image of blue, or atleast some semantic information, about past state of the pixel.

+One example in one paper was LIE into 4 other concepts find it and try to do it on the other 4

+Chomsky and Fodor can be right in that we may still be bootrapped as cognitive agents with certain concepts to which learn more concepts.
+But afterwards we can reduce them all to experiences anyways.
+Including logical concepts.

+Play a game with people: Ask them to give you a concept and see if you can reduce it.